Whirlpool sales miss estimates on Europe woes

 Whirlpool's Europe, Middle East and Africa unit reported second-quarter sales of $692 million, down from $841 million a year earlier.
 Excluding currency translations, sales fell about 7 percent, as did unit shipments for the region.

-Last week, smaller rival Electrolux (ELUXb.ST) of Sweden reported second-quarter earnings that beat forecasts as strength in emerging markets offset weak demand in mature ones, especially Europe.
+Last week, smaller rival Electrolux (ELUXb.ST) reported second-quarter earnings that beat forecasts as strength in emerging markets offset weak demand in mature ones, especially Europe.

 Whirlpool's net profit was $113 million, or $1.43 a share, compared with a net loss of $161 million, or $2.10 a share, a year earlier.